ptrckhmmr/learning-to-defer-with-limited-expert-predictions/Embedding-Supervised/README.md

-## Embedding-Supervised Learning Approaches for Generating Artificial Expert Labels
+## Embedding Supervised Learning Approaches for Generating Artificial Expert Labels
-This repository contains the implementations of the embedding-supervised learning baselines **Embedding-NN** and **Embedding-SVM** for generating artificial expert labels.
+This repository contains the implementations of the embedding-supervised learning baselines *Embedding-NN* and *Embedding-SVM* for generating artificial expert labels.

 ### Train Embedding Model
 To train the embedding model for the CIFAR-100 dataset run: